link9596/FlyPaste/README-en.md

 3. **Visit & unlock**: open your Worker domain and enter the password — it is used both for authentication and for deriving the encryption key.
 4. **Start pasting**: create a conversation, paste text or drag in files; other devices see changes in real time.

+⚠️⚠️ We recommended to use HTTPS to access, otherwise login may fail.

+It's suggested to enable 'Always Use HTTPS' under SSL/TLS > Edge Certificates.

 ---

 ## Security Notes